waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Story & Quests
 *   **Primary Quest: Obtain HM01 Cut**
     *   **Objective:** Receive HM01 Cut from the apprentice in Ilex Forest.
-    *   **Current Plan:** Systematically search the western section of the forest for the second Farfetch'd.
-The eastern section has been confirmed as unreachable from the current area.
+    *   **Current Plan:** Retry the Farfetch'd puzzle in the eastern section of the forest.
 *   **Secondary Quest: Complete Sprout Tower**
     *   **Objective:** Reach the top of Sprout Tower and defeat the Elder.
     *   **Status:** Blocked.
 Need to find the correct path up the western ladder system.